 The Baby Friendly Health Initiative (BFHI) is a joint UNICEF and the World Health Organization (WHO) project that aims to give every baby the best start in life by creating health care environments where breastfeeding is the norm and practices known to promote the health and wellbeing of all women and babies are followed.
 ‘Baby Friendly’ accreditation is a quality assurance measure that demonstrates a commitment by the facility to offer the highest standard of maternity care.

-Step 1: Have a written breastfeeding policy that is routinely communicated to all health care staff.
+Step 1b.
+Have a written infant feeding policy that is routinely communicated to staff and parents.

-Step 7: Practice rooming-in - allow mothers and infants to remain together - 24 hours a day.
+Step 7.
+Enable mothers and their infants to remain together and to practise rooming-in 24 hours a day.

 Step 10 is where the Australian Breastfeeding Association comes in.
 Baby Friendly hospitals in Australia have good working relationship with local ABA groups and provide ABA literature to women upon discharge from the hospital.
 In this way, a woman can continue to be well-supported in her breastfeeding for the following months and years.